pjtorres/metagenomics_tutorial/README.md

 ```
 ### 3. Taxonomic Classification

 There are a number of classification programs out there: [centrifuge](https://ccb.jhu.edu/software/centrifuge/) [kraken](https://ccb.jhu.edu/software/kraken/), [kaiju](http://kaiju.binf.ku.dk/), [mOTU](https://omictools.com/motu-tool), [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi), [FOCUS](https://github.com/metageni/FOCUS) ... you get the picture.
 There are a lot!
 It is up to you to decide what works best for your given dataset.
 I am a fan of centrifuge, but there is a lot of processing involved in order to make it human readable.
 For the sake of this tutorial I will use [metaphlan2](https://bitbucket.org/biobakery/metaphlan2).
-T

 a.
 Once again let us use a someone elses docker image :)
 ```bash